iotaledger/goshimmer/docs/concepts/glossary.md

 #### TANGLE
-An append only message data structure where each message references two other messages.
+An append only message data structure where each message references (at least) two other messages.

 #### MESSAGE
 The object that is gossiped between neighbors.
 All gossiped information is included in a message.
 The most basic unit of information of the IOTA Protocol.
 Each object has a type and size and contains data.